 This was the royal family’s chief, symbolic, contribution to the war effort.
 Although the king, who had seen service at a junior level as a naval officer at the battle of Jutland in the First World War, met prime minister Winston Churchill for lunch every Tuesday, he had no military role in the conflict, beyond that of raising public morale.
 And although both men came to respect each other, they were not initially natural soulmates.
-Churchill had been a supporter of Edward VIII during the abdication, while George had publicly supported former prime minister Neville Chamberlain’s “peace with honour” Munich appeasement of Hitler, which proved so short-lived.
+Churchill had been a supporter of Edward VIII during the abdication, while George had publicly supported former prime minister Neville Chamberlain’s “peace with honour” Munich appeasement of Adolf Hitler, which proved so short-lived.
 When Chamberlain resigned in 1940 George would have preferred Lord Halifax to become prime minister instead of Churchill.

 If the Nazi high command thought the attack on the palace would sow defeatism and despair in Britain, they were gravely mistaken.
 The newsreels and newspapers of the time made no attempt to minimise or disguise the damage.
 Indeed, recognising its reverse propaganda potential, the Ministry of Information gave 40 reporters access to the site.
 Pathé News showed workmen repairing the craters, the royal couple were pictured inspecting the wreckage, while the prime minister and the associated commentaries and editorials all stressed the dastardliness of the attack on “our beloved sovereign”.

 More like this